USDA-SCINet/scinet-site/sn_collections/_guides/use/slurm.md

 ## Slurm Accounts

  All users have been assigned Slurm accounts based on their project groups.
-If you don't have a project, then your default and only Slurm account is sandbox.
+If you don't have a project, then your Slurm account is sandbox.
 You have to specify a Slurm account when submitting a job by using “-A <account_name>” option on salloc/srun/sbatch command or adding “#SBATCH -A <account_name>” to the job script.

 To see all your Slurm accounts and your default account at any time, use “sacctmgr -Pns show user format=account,defaultaccount”